EntySec/RomBuster/README.md

 ## API usage

-RomBuster also has their own Python API that can be invoked by importing RomBuster to your code:
+RomBuster also has their own Python API that can be invoked by importing RomBuster to your code.

 ```python
 from rombuster import RomBuster